geo-data/cesium-terrain-builder/README.md

   -t, --tile-size <size>        specify the size of the tiles in pixels.
 This defaults to 65 for terrain tiles and 256 for other GDAL formats
   -s, --start-zoom <zoom>       specify the zoom level to start at.
 This should be greater than the end zoom level -e, --end-zoom <zoom>         specify the zoom level to end at.
-This should be less than the start zoom level and >= 0 -q, --quiet                   only output errors
+This should be less than the start zoom level and >= 0
-  -v, --verbose                 be more noisy
 ```

 ## LibCTB